CartographAI/quick-wiki/README.md

 </div>

+> 🤔 Want to see what QuickWiki can do?
+Check out [its own documentation](https://github.com/CartographAI/quick-wiki/blob/master/wiki/index.md) - yes, we used QuickWiki to document itself!

 ## 🚀 Features

 - 🤖 **Fully Automated**: Just point it at your repository and get a complete wiki with zero human input